-Fecal coliform was detected in the Quarter 1 sampling event, so pet waste continues to be an issue to watch and manage.
-Scat from wild animals or bird droppings could also contribute to COD, BOD5, fecal coliform, and E. coli.
-Potential pollutants may be due to improper management of pet waste, grounds maintenance, road maintenance, construction, naturally decaying organic material in drainages and culverts, or deicer added to road gravel at near-freezing temperatures.
+Based on the turbidity, BOD-5, and COD results above comparison values, the primary pollutants suspected of impacting quality of surface runoff are sediment, nutrients, and biological organisms.
+These pollutants may be due to improper management of pet waste, grounds maintenance, road maintenance, construction, naturally decaying organic material in drainages and culverts, or deicer added to road gravel at near-freezing temperatures.
 The MAG deicer contains magnesium chloride, calcium chloride, sodium chloride, and potassium chloride, and is generally considered an environmentally-safer alternative to other traditional ice control products.
+In some areas, scat from wild animals or bird droppings could also contribute to COD, BOD5, fecal coliform, and E. coli.